Baramati Airport

-Baramati Airport is located in Baramati, Pune district of Maharashtra state in India.
+Dadasaheb Ajit Anantrao Pawar Airport, Baramati is located in Baramati, Pune district of Maharashtra state in India.

 This airstrip was constructed by MIDC in 1996, at a distance of 12 km from Baramati city/ Baramati railway station.

 It is currently being used for general aviation and pilot training.

 Description

 Elevation of the airfield is 604 metres MSL and is spread over an area of 182.5 ha.
 Runway 11/29 is 1770 metres long and 30 metres wide with turning pads at both ends.
 The Runway Strength is 16 LCN.
 Three taxiways connect the airstrip to two adjacent aprons measuring 180 by 100 metres and 100 by 75 metres.
 The airport has a 112 square metre terminal building and approach road.

 Facilities

 The airport has an advisory tower (Freq.=129.25 MHz).
 The tower is managed by senior pilots from the adjacent Academy of Carver Aviation Pvt.
 Ltd. flight school.
 The senior pilots monitor traffic in the local airspace and give advisories over VHF frequency to the pilots flying in circuits and around the area.

 The main apron parking capacity is 100 M x 75 M.

 There are currently no navigational or visual aids nor night landing facilities available on the airstrip other than the VHF communication and the windsock.

 Advisory tower at Baramati Airport.
 Capital C indicates reporting place for pilots and other aviation personnel.
 11 indicates that Runway 11 is in use.